victal/dateregex/README.md

 # dateregex

-A simple python script to create regexes that match dates before or after a given date, respectively.
+A simple python library to create regexes that match dates before or after a given date, respectively.